JoeContreras/c9-admin/client/README.md

-# Getting Started with Create React Chat
+# Getting Started with Create React Chant

 This project was bootstrapped with [Create React Chat](https://github.com/facebook/create-react-app).